As there is no specific editor for Rust development on Fuchsia, vim

 Using Rust-Enhanced for syntax checking

-Follow the steps above to generate a Cargo.toml
+Follow the instructions to generate Cargo.toml

-file, which will also
+, which will also

 setup cargo